 In the second two parts of this section, you will fill in your Investment Account financial institution name and account numbers.
 If you do not have any investment accounts just write N/A. Check off the type of account.
 Then enter the current market value, then 80% of the current market value, and finally the leftover equity in lines 2(a) and 2(b).

 If you have more investment accounts make a separate attachment to add to the OIC.
 Write on the top “SECTION 4 ATTACHMENT” and underneath it “INVESTMENT ACCOUNTS” and list the same information you listed for your other investment accounts in this section.
 If there are any additional investment accounts add their Value x 0.8 – Loan Balances (available equity) on line 2(c).
 Then on line (2) write the total of all your investment accounts.

 The third subsection is retirement accounts.
 If you do not have any retirement accounts just write N/A. Check off the type of account.
-Then enter the current market value, then 80% of the current market value and finally the left over equity in lines 3(a) and 3(b).
-If you are unable to withdraw from the retirement before you leave your employer, make sure to notate this in your cover letter.
-Also include written proof from your employer or fund management company that you are unable to withdraw from it.
+Then enter the current market value, then 80% of the current market value, and finally the leftover equity in lines 3(a) and 3(b).
+If you are unable to withdraw from retirement before you leave your employer, make sure to notate this in your cover letter.
+Also, include written proof from your employer or fund management company that you are unable to withdraw from it.

 If you have more retirement accounts add them to the same “SECTION 4 ATTACHMENT” page mentioned above, and make another subsection labeled “RETIREMENT ACCOUNTS” and list the same information you listed for your other retirement accounts in this section.
 If there are any additional retirement accounts add their Value x 0.8 – Loan Balances (available equity) on line 3(c) (80% of value minus loans against it).
 Then on line (3) write the total of all your retirement accounts.